Computable analogs of cardinal characteristics: Prediction and Rearrangement: Prediction and Evasion

-In our proof, we will ask $h^{e}_{d,\pi,g_{i}^{\ast}}(n)$ to not only be bigger than the minimal value that $\varphi_{e}^{\langle D, \pi\rangle}$ can take, but also to be bigger than the values taken by strings in the domain of functions from $\pi$.
-In that way, we make $h^{e}_{d,\pi,g_{i}^{\ast}}(n)$ carry some information of compatibility.
+Returning to more technical work, during our proof, we will ask $h^{e}_{d,\pi,g_{i}^{\ast}}(n)$ to not only be bigger than $\varphi_{e}^{^{q}d,\, ^{q}\pi}(n)$ for a selected $q$, but also to be bigger than the values taken by strings in the domain of functions from $^{q}\pi$.
+In that way, we make $h^{e}_{d,\pi,g_{i}^{\ast}}(n)$ carry some information of compatibility with those $q$.
 To define the compact space where we will work, we will define functions $B_{l}$ that combine nicely the information needed.

+Finally, we would like to warn the reader about the information inside the $\max$ functions in the proof.
+We decide to write explicitly the elements that give the properties.
+Under a more detailed analysis, some of these requirements may be repeated information.
+Nevertheless, we hope that this decision improves the flow of the reading.